-Cambridge College - Through the generosity of foundations, corporations, alumni, and friends, Cambridge College offers scholarships to its students on the basis of demonstrated need.
-To be considered for a scholarship, students must complete:
+Cambridge College has a variety of scholarships available to our students.
+Information is available on the financial aid web page.

+To be considered for a scholarship, you must complete:

 - One term's course work at Cambridge College. - FAFSA (see Financial Aid Application Process). - Cambridge College scholarship application (form available on website; submit to Financial Aid Office).